surajgoraicse/Notes-Obsidian/DSA/C++ Language/Introduction/4ReferenceAndPointers.md

 Pointers and References both are mechanisms used to deal with memory, memory address, and data in a program.
 Pointers are used to store the memory address of another variable whereas references are used to create an alias for an already existing variable.

-#### Reference ( & address of)
+#### Reference ( & address of operator)
 When a variable is declared as a [reference](https://www.geeksforgeeks.org/references-in-cpp/), it becomes an alternative name for an existing variable.

 ```